Skip to main content

 The plan was: come up with one word each day to think about.

-I tried daily gratitude (witness my damnably long post from 2019, and that was just January).
+I tried daily gratitude (witness my ridiculously long post from 2019, and that was just January).
 I tried daily affirmations.
 I tried daily reflections.
 But the one-word project turned out to be challenging and interesting and fun, in a way that I wanted to do more of.

 Now here we are, about to start a new year, and maybe it will be more of the same (Covid, anyone?) but I’m going to take it one word at a time.